crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 6. The [MultiXWalkViewActivity](MultiXWalkViewActivity.java) sample demonstrates how to create multi instance, include:
+### 6. The [XWalkViewWithMultiInstanceActivity](XWalkViewWithMultiInstanceActivity.java) sample demonstrates how to create multi instance, include:

 * XWalkView can create multi instance